 Key information about the judging process can be found below.
 If you or your children are entering any of these categories please ensure you understand the expectations.

 2019 saw us return to having calves and yearlings presented at school.
-This was be done with a biosecurity plan that restricted access to these animals on the day and controlled their movements.
+This was done with a biosecurity plan that restricted access to these animals on the day and controlled their movements.
 This helps to protect our local farms from the spread of the MPB disease which, although harmless to humans, has huge negative effects to farm production.